jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 }
 ```

-[^*Note*]: Don't forget that you have to use **NoDelay** if you want to do something in the very first frame of the Spawn state.
+> *Note*: Don't forget that you have to use **NoDelay** if you want to do something in the very first frame of the Spawn state.
 Otherwise Doom skips that function.

 The daddy Caco spawns a baby Caco when it appears, and makes the baby its `tracer`.
 When the daddy dies, it checks if its `tracer` still exists, and if so, does a bunch of stuff **on the** **tracer**: plays a sound, changes its `translation` and `speed`, and removes its ability to enter Pain state.
 The baby is out for blood.